 Laundromat owners should be calculating daily, weekly, and monthly revenue.
 This not only helps you understand how much revenue you’re generating but also pinpoints which days are the slowest so you can work on optimizing them.

 Weekly and monthly revenue will help you better gauge overall revenue, and the daily will help you account for any slow days or peak performance periods.
 Knowing daily revenue can also help you when offering promotions.
-If revenue is low one day of the week versus another, you can offer incentives to entice customers to do laundry on the less-busy days.
+If revenue is low one day of the week versus another, you can offer incentives to entice customers to do laundry on less-busy days.

 Keep in mind, you don’t want to look too closely into the daily monitoring.
-Constantly reviewing those numbers can lead to an obsession with those down days that could be a cause of factors outside of your control.
+Constantly reviewing those numbers can lead to an obsession with those down days that could be cause of factors outside of your control.

 2. Total Revenue by Service Type

 If you offer multiple services at your laundromat, it’s important to track the total revenue generated by each service.
 This way, you’ll be able to determine the profit by segment and track how well a service is performing.
 This can include:

 Pickup and Delivery

 If one of them is not generating enough profit, it could mean there is local competition or a pricing issue.
 With this information, you can make the right move for your business whether that be more marketing or other solutions.

 3. Determine the Laundromat’s Trajectory

 Calculating the total revenue per machine by size and location in the store can help analyze the store’s prime equipment placement location and favorite washers.
 Knowing these numbers can help you make decisions about where to place certain machines to maximize performance and boost potential revenue.